jerabaul29/kartverket_storm_surge_data/README.md

 # kartverket_storm_surge_data

 Interact with storm surge data from the kartverket API.
 This implements a simple interaction to the Kartverket API, as it is described in the ```tideapi_protocol.pdf```.
 All data generated through this module are directly provided by Kartverket.
 Their license is available at: ```https://www.kartverket.no/data/lisens/```.
+For more information about the specific Open tidal and water level data from Kartverket, see: ```https://www.kartverket.no/en/sehavniva/api-for-water-level-data-and-widget/```.
+We gratefully thank Kartverket for making these data freely available.

 ## Installation